macguirerintoul/v4.macguire.me/content/articles/everything-i-learned-from-my-internship-at-visier.md

 ---
-title: Everything I Learned from my Internship at Visier
+title: Everything I learned from my internship at Visier
 date: 2019-12-19
 ---